-Pursuant to the Law of Obligations, for a contract to be legally binding, there has to be an offer and an acceptance, and the parties should intend said contract to be legally binding.
-Given the nature of self-executing contracts, without separate legislation to regulate them, their enforceability may be challenged on the grounds that they restrict parties' negotiation power over the terms and conditions of an agreement.
-In addition, self-executing contracts are not legally enforceable for formal contracts specified by certain laws (e.g., real estate contracts and vehicle sales agreements).
+Pursuant to Turkish Law of Obligations (Law No. 6098) for a contract to be legally binding, there has to be an offer and an acceptance, and the parties should have the intention of said contract being legally binding.
+Because of the nature of self-executing contracts, without separate legislation to regulate said contracts, their enforceability may be challenged on the grounds that they restrict parties' negotiation power over the terms and conditions of an agreement.
+In addition, self-executing contracts are not legally enforceable for the formal contracts specified by certain laws (e.g., real estate contracts, vehicle sales agreements).

-There is no regulation regarding artificial intelligence (AI) under Turkish legislation; however, the Digital Transformation Office, structured under the Presidency, has been assigned the task of leading the AI transformation process.
+There is no regulation regarding artificial intelligence under Turkish legislation, however the Digital Transformation Office, structured under the Presidency, has been granted with the task to lead the AI transformation process.

-Product price comparison websites are not specifically regulated under Turkish legislation and general law principles shall apply.
+Product price comparison websites are not specifically regulated under Turkish legislation; however, general law principles shall apply.

 Intellectual property and data protection

-Turkey does not afford patent protection to software-implemented inventions and business methods.
+The Turkish jurisdiction does not afford patent protection to software-implemented inventions and business methods.
 Copyright protection is the method that can be utilised for protecting ownership rights over software.
-Copyright protection is a natural protection offered to the creator starting from the moment the property is offered or made available to the public.
+Copyright protection is a natural protection that is offered to the creator initiating from the moment the property is offered or made available to the public.
 There is no application similar to that of a patent application that is required of a copyright holder.

-A patent establishes protection over the invention and grants property rights over it.
-After submission to the local patent office, a patent will be assessed and upon successful display of the patent holder's claims of novelty and function, a patent right will be granted.
-However, business methods and software-implemented inventions cannot be comprised under patent protection.
+A patent establishes a protection over the invention and grants property rights over it.
+A patent, after a submission to the local patent office, will be up for assessment and upon a successful display of the patent holders' novelty claims and function, a patent right will be granted.
+However, business methods and software-implemented inventions cannot be encompassed under patent protection.

-There are two distinct regulations regarding the duty of confidentiality.
-The first piece of legislation, which governs confidentiality of banking and financial information, is the Banking Law.
-The second is the Personal Data Protection Law, which prohibits or sets limitations on the disclosure, processing and transfer of personal information (that would also include client information).
+There are two distinct regulations regarding duty of confidentiality.
+The first piece of legislation that governs confidentiality of banking and financial information is the Banking Law (Law No. 5411).
+The second one is the Personal Data Protection Law (Law No. 6698) which prohibits or sets limitations to the disclosure, processing and transfer of personal information, which would also include client information.

-Additionally, payment service providers and EMIs are subject to the duty to transfer financial data to the BRSA regarding what the Banking Law defines as 'banking data'.
-The Amendment to the Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions, states that the CBRT holds the right to enact secondary legislation that may require payment service providers to share data with other payment service providers.
+Additionally, payment service providers and e-money institutions are also subject to the duty to transfer financial data to the BRSA regarding what the Law No. 5411 defines as 'banking data'.
+The Law No. 7192 that introduced a variety of amendments to the Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions (Law No. 6493) states that the CBRT holds the right to enact secondary legislation that may require payment service providers to share data with other payment service providers.

-However, pursuant to the Banking Law Amendment published on 25 February 2020, save for the mandatory provisions of the relevant legislation, client information has been specified as a client secret and the criteria regarding processing and transfer of said information shall be realised in accordance with the Personal Data Protection Law.
-Even in cases where the client grants explicit consent regarding the processing of his or her personal data, this data may not be transferred or shared domestically or abroad without the explicit request or order of the client.
+However, pursuant to the Amendment to the Banking Law published in the Official Gazette dated 25 February 2020, save for the mandatory provisions of the relevant legislation, client information has been specified as confidential client data, and the criteria regarding processing and transfer of said information shall be established in accordance with the Personal Data Protection Law (Law No. 6698).
+Confidential customer data will not be shared with or transferred to third parties in Turkey and abroad, except for exceptional cases specified in the Banking Law.
+Even in the cases where the client grants explicit consent regarding the processing of his or her personal data, said data may not be transferred or shared domestically or abroad without the explicit request or order of the client.

 Year in review